helium/HIP/0001-LongFiAndLoRaWAN.md

 ```

 In OTAA, DevEUI, AppEUI, and AppKey are all the unencrypted LoRaWAN primitives
-used in the Join Request; DevEUI is currently ignored by LongFi.
+used in the Join Request:

 ```
 ___________________________________________________________